 Learn more about snow removal procedures by viewing the Frequently Asked Questions below.
 Have a question that isn't addressed below?
 Give the Town of Newmarket a call at 905-895-5193 and one of our Customer Service associates will gladly answer any inquiries you have.

 This Frequently Asked Questions page addresses general questions the Town of Newmarket receives for winter road maintenance.
 For more information on sidewalk snow plowing procedures, please view the sidewalk snow clearing webpage.

 How much salting/plowing does the Town of Newmarket conduct?

 The winter maintenance crews are responsible for clearing:

 - 624 km of roads (both sides of the road) for plowing/salting operations

-The Town's winter maintenance crews are responsible for plowing, salting and sanding local Town of Newmarket roads.
+The Town's winter maintenance crews are responsible for plowing and salting local Town of Newmarket roads.
 Regional roads such as Mulock Drive, Davis Drive, Bayview Avenue, Leslie Street and Yonge Street are completed by York Region.